C0DE-PARR0T/C0DE-PARR0T/README.md

 - 👋 Hi, I’m @C0DE-PARR0T
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & (trying to) learn Java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ???